roman01la/uix/docs/hooks.md

     [a])))
 ```

-### What about other Clojure's primitives?
+### What about other ClojureScript primitives?

-In addition to JavaScript's primitives like `Number` or `String`, ClojureScript has keywords, symbols and UUIDs that are represented as JS objects when compiled into JS and thus fall into the same trap with equality check.
+In addition to JavaScript primitives like `Number` or `String`, ClojureScript has keywords, symbols, and UUIDs that are represented as JS objects when compiled into JS and thus fall into the same trap with equality checks.

 To make things more idiomatic and less cumbersome in Clojure, UIx automatically stringifies those three types when passed in the dependency vector.

 ## Return value in effect hooks

-The _setup_ function, that is passed into one of the effect hooks, requires the return value to be either a function (that will be called on _cleanup_) or `js/undefined`.
+The _setup_ function, which is passed into one of the effect hooks, requires the return value to be either a function (that will be called on _cleanup_) or `js/undefined`.
 Otherwise React will throw an error saying that it got something else.

 ```clojure
 (react/useEffect